section-engineering-education/engineering-education/content/articles/an-overview-of-error-analysis-toolkit/index.md

 ErrorAnalysisDashboard(global\_explanation, model, dataset=x\_test, true\_y=y\_test)

-For larger datasets, we can downsample the explanation to fewer rows but run error analysis on the full dataset.
+We can downsample the explanation to fewer rows for larger datasets but run error analysis on the full dataset.
 We can provide the downsampled explanation, the model or pipeline, the full dataset, and then both the labels for the sampled explanation and the full dataset, as well as (optionally) the names of the categorical features:

 ErrorAnalysisDashboard(global\_explanation, model, dataset=X\_test\_original\_full,true\_y=y\_test, categorical\_features=categorical\_features, true\_y\_dataset=y\_test\_full)

-The screenshots in this article are generated using an LGBMClassifier with three estimators.

 ### Conclusion